pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > I cannot face the idea of life without work.
 What would one do when ideas failed or words refused to come?
 It is impossible not to shudder at the thought.
 > <br/>-- <cite><a href="https://www.pbs.org/wgbh/questionofgod/transcript/promised.html">Sigmund Freud</a></cite>

+> Much greatness in life comes out of suffering.
+You have to view the negative before you can aspire to and appreciate the positive.
+> <br/>-- Naval Ravikant

 > In order to understand recursion, you must first understand recursion.
 > <br/>-- <cite>ANNON</cite>